Natural Ventilation: A house needs to breathe…?December 22nd, 2020 | by Matt Hoots | #Mechanical Ventilation, #Natural Ventilation

-The myth that “a house needs to breathe” is still considered fact by many.
-100 years ago houses did not have thermal control via insulation.
-Back then, air movement in the building assisted with drying the structure out in the wet season using natural ventilation.
-This was 100 years ago and today our standards for comfort and health are much greater.
+The myth that “a house needs to breathe” is still considered a fact by many.
+100 years ago, houses did not have thermal control via insulation.
+Back then, air movement in the building helped dry the structure out in the wet season using natural ventilation.
+This was 100 years ago, and today our standards for comfort and health are much greater.
 We no longer burn wood or coal as a primary heat source.
 We also don’t want to give half our paycheck to the utility company to have conditioned air and hot water.

 This pandemic has brought to light many building science principles include ventilation and air filtration.
-The experts recommend that we wear a mask that filters the air before it reaches your nose or mouth and gets transported to your lungs when pathogens or harmful particulates are in the air.
+The experts recommend that we wear a mask that filters the air before it reaches our nose or mouth and gets transported to our lungs when pathogens or harmful particulates are in the air.
 OSHA even requires this for our workers.
 Especially when working around materials such as drywall that have silica that can cause lung damage.
-Most prefer a tight fitting mask to one that allows particulates to enter your lungs.
+Most prefer a tight-fitting mask to one that allows particulates to enter your lungs.

 Education is the key

-Inspired by the exchange that I had on the forum, I added this topic to a new “Green Myth Buster” series that I created for a green building website called Rate It Green.
-My friend, Dan Edelman from ROCKWOOL was kind enough to share some of his thoughts on the topic.
+Inspired by the exchange that I had on the forum, I added this topic to a new “Green Myth Buster” series for a green building website called Rate It Green.
+Dan Edelman from ROCKWOOL was kind enough to share some of his thoughts on the topic.
 We successfully debunked the claim that “A House Needs to Breathe.”

 Consider “controlled ventilation” instead

 Like your body, you want to control where the air comes into the house.
-A mask that has holes in it is not affective.
-When you bring “fresh air” into the built environment you want to be able to control where it is coming in.
+A mask that has holes in it is not effective.
+When you bring “fresh air” into the built environment, you want to control where it is coming in.
 Air coming in from a musty crawlspace or attic that is full of coal residue should not be considered FRESH.

 Top Ventilation Solutions